You are here

 COVID-19 rapid antigen tests can be advertised to health professionals however if the information is publicly viewable, it must meet the requirements as outlined in this guidance and the restricted representation permission.

 Advertising directed exclusively to health professionals and not available publicly, does not need to comply with the advertising rules.
 Advertising accessible by health professionals only may be limited through, for example, the use of firewalls, or a requirement to register your health professional credentials to gain access to the advertising.
-Further information about directing advertisements exclusively to health professionals is published on the TGA website.
+For further information, see our guidance on advertising to health professionals.

 Factual and balanced information that does not constitute advertising